joelhawksley/identity/components/slides.md

 # [fit] M V C

-^ And perhaps most importantly, makes it a first class citizen in Rails.
+^ And perhaps most importantly, make it a first class citizen in Rails.

 ---